Ridesharing Driver

-Any Instacart shopper knows that there are dramatic highs and lows in Instacart pay.
-There are the $7 no tippers, and then a lucky day might bring a $75 unicorn.
+Every Instacart shopper knows that there are dramatic highs and lows in Instacart pay.
+You might see $7 no-tip batches all day, then get lucky with a $75 unicorn.

 But most orders fall into the ‘average’ range, where it’s hard to pick the good from the bad.
-Evaluating batches is an art and a skill that every shopper has to work on.
+Evaluating batches is a skill that every shopper has to work on.

-When you see a batch offer, the criteria that will help you make a good decision is: Pay from Instacart, tip amount, the store, the # of items, the type of items, and the distance to customer.
+The criteria that will help you pick a good batch is: Pay from Instacart, tip amount, the store, the number of items, the type of items, and the distance to customer.

 Avoiding bad batches is just as important as selecting good ones.
 A bad batch has several of the following features: